Introduction to ASP.NET Checkbox

 Conclusion

-The AutoPostBack property of the checkbox button is standard as other controls, but the SelectedIndexChanged is the most property in the control which causes an immediate post back as soon as the checkbox is selected.
+The AutoPostBack property of the checkbox button is standard as other controls.
+When a user selects a checkbox, it immediately triggers a postback due to the SelectedIndexChanged property.
 Apart from the binding properties of the checkbox button, it also supports themes and skins.
-The checkbox button can also have CSS styling for which it has a CssClass property defined which can be mentioned while creating Checkbox Button.
+The checkbox button can also have CSS styling for which it has a CssClass property defined, which can be mentioned while creating Checkbox Button.
 The value can point to any external CSS file from which the styling needs to be done.
 The checkbox button comes with the facility to select multiple options for the user.

 Recommended Article